-Schools and government policies can make a difference for LGBT youth.
+Schools and government policies can make a difference for LGBTQ youth.
 Youth living in states with anti-bullying laws that include sexual orientation and gender identity report less homophobic victimization and harassment.
 In addition, schools with Gay-Straight Alliance (GSA) clubs provide a more supportive environment for LGBTQ-IA youth.

-Mental Health Statistics for LGBT Teens
+Mental Health Statistics for LGBTQ Teens

 Moreover, fear about coming out and discrimination because of their sexual orientation or gender identity can also lead to teen anxiety disorders, PTSD, thoughts of suicide, and substance abuse.
 According to NAMI, up to 65 percent of transgender individuals experience suicidal ideation.

-About one-third of the youth in the LGBT suicide statistics study had been diagnosed with a mental health condition.
+About one-third of the youth in the LGBTQ suicide statistics study had been diagnosed with a mental health condition.
 Plus, many of those were being treated with psychiatric medications when they died.
 Moreover, bisexual females included in the study were 24 times more likely to have a diagnosed mental illness at the time of their death by suicide.

 Immediately after and ever since the 2016 elections, LGBTQ individuals have experienced an increase in stress levels.
 Experts attribute this in part to a parallel rise in hostile attitudes and incidents of hate crimes on the basis of race, ethnicity, and sexual orientation.

-A 2018 study in the Journal of GLBT Family Studies assessed 172 GLBTQ individuals’ perceptions of minority stress experiences before and after the election.
+A 2018 study in the Journal of GLBT Family Studies assessed 172 GLBTQ+ individuals’ perceptions of minority stress experiences before and after the election.
 The results revealed “higher levels of stress pertaining to sexual orientation rumination, daily experiences of harassment/discrimination, [and] more symptoms of depression and anxiety.”

 The study went on to state: